 The goal of treatment is to stop the progression of the curve and prevent deformity.
 Treatment may include:

-Observation and repeated examinations.
-Observation and repeated examinations may be necessary to determine if the spine is continuing to curve, and are used when a person has a curve less than 25 degrees and is still growing.
+Observation and repeated exams.
+This may be needed to determine if the spine is continuing to curve, and are used when a person has a curve less than 25° and is still growing.

 Bracing.
-Bracing may be used when the curve measures more than 25 degrees to 30 degrees on an X-ray, but skeletal growth remains.
-It may also be necessary if a person is growing and has a curve between 20 degrees and 29 degrees that isn't improving.
+Bracing may be used when the curve measures more than 25° to 30° on an X-ray, but skeletal growth remains.
+It may also be needed if a person is growing and has a curve between 20° and 29° that isn't improving.
 The type of brace and the amount of time spent in the brace will depend on the severity of the condition.

 Surgery.
-Surgery may be recommended when the curve measures 45 degrees or more on an X-ray and bracing isn't successful in slowing down the progression of the curve when a person is still growing.
+Surgery may be recommended when the curve measures 45° or more on an X-ray and bracing isn't successful in slowing down the progression of the curve when a person is still growing.